Generic Name: Pancuronium bromide

 USE OF A PERIPHERAL NERVE STIMULATOR WILL USUALLY BE OF VALUE FOR MONITORING OF NEUROMUSCULAR BLOCKING EFFECT, AVOIDING OVERDOSAGE AND ASSISTING IN EVALUATION OF RECOVERY.

-Although Pancuronium Bromide Injection has been used successfully in many patients with pre-existing pulmonary, hepatic, or renal disease, caution should be exercised in these situations.
+Although Pancuronium Bromide Injection, USP has been used successfully in many patients with pre-existing pulmonary, hepatic, or renal disease, caution should be exercised in these situations.

 Since allergic cross-reactivity has been reported in this class, request information from your patients about previous anaphylactic reactions to other neuromuscular blocking agents.
 In addition, inform your patients that severe anaphylactic reactions to neuromuscular blocking agents, including Pancuronium bromide have been reported.

 A major portion of Pancuronium, as well as an active metabolite, are recovered in urine.
 The elimination half-life is doubled and the plasma clearance is reduced in patients with renal failure; at the same time, the rate of recovery of neuromuscular blockade is variable and sometimes very much slower than normal (see Pharmacokinetics).
 This information should be taken into consideration if Pancuronium is selected, for other reasons, to be used in a patient with renal failure.